 Burritt Room + Tavern, Mystic Hotel.

-The Burritt Room, a stylish speakeasy style bar from celebrity chef Charlie Palmer, draws hoards of residents with its craft cocktails and live music.
+The Burritt Room, a stylish speakeasy style bar originally founded by celebrity chef Charlie Palmer, draws hoards of residents with its craft cocktails and live music.
 The seasonally changing drinks feature housemade syrups, tinctures and juices, and the bar recently introduced a fortified wine program.
 Bar bites like cheesy tater tots and fried mac and cheese with ham are big hits, as is the happy hour with $1 charcuterie, fries and wings.
 417 Stockton St., San Francisco, 415.400.0561

 Gaspar, Galleria Park Hotel.